MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ## Scan reports

-The following reports are downloaded from the Scans tab from with Migratino
+The following reports are downloaded from the Scans tab from with Migration

 ### ScanLog.csv